Biography

 Atanga R, Appell LL, Thompson MN, Lauer FT, Brearley A, Campen MJ, Castillo EF, In JG.
 Single Cell Analysis of Human Colonoids Exposed to Uranium-Bearing Dust.
 Environ Health Perspect.
 2024 PMID: 38771937; PMCID: PMC11108582.

-We are also examining the function of the intestinal epithelium in metabolic diseases such as metabolic dysfunction-associated steatotic liver disease (MASLD).
+Examining the function of the intestinal epithelium in metabolic diseases.

 Coleman MJ, Espino LM, Lebensohn H, Zimkute MV, Yaghooti N, Ling CL, Gross JM, Listwan N, Cano S, Garcia V, Lovato DM, Tigert SL, Jones DR, Gullapalli RR, Rakov NE, Torrazza Perez EG, Castillo EF.
 Individuals with Metabolic Syndrome Show Altered Fecal Lipidomic Profiles with No Signs of Intestinal Inflammation or Increased Intestinal Permeability.
 Metabolites.
 2022 PMID: 35629938; PMCID: PMC9143200.